Types of software development contracts

-The risks for the customer: incomplete contractor’s workload and, as a consequence, overpayment in comparison to T&M scheme.
+The risks for the customer: incomplete contractor’s workload and, as a consequence, overpayment in comparison to the T&M scheme.

 2) incomplete and untimely recording of works performed under the contract.

 A way to reduce risk: design a contract with the possibility of revising the fee based on the results of several accounting periods.
-A simplified revision procedure can be implemented based on contractor’s notifications over a certain period.
+A simplified revision procedure can be implemented based on contractor’s notifications over a specified period.

 Make sure that all the works are thoroughly detailed in reports to eliminate tax risks.

-Risks for the contractor: the excessive amount of actual work is not covered on top of the agreed subscription fee.
+Risks for the contractor: the excessive amount of actual work not covered on top of the agreed subscription fee.

 Conclusion on what software development contract type to chose

 The fact that FP projects are inaccessible to customers until fully implemented assumes clients’ complete confidence in their view of the product.
-At the same time TM contracts make the development process transparent, efficient and manageable.
+At the same time, TM contracts make the development process transparent, efficient and manageable.
 And if customers notice weak points a deviation from the original plan is possible to save time, money and avoid the erroneous approach.